slowernews/hamster-system/README.md

 - When you feel confortable with your number you can loosen up a bit.
 - I used to track it every month.
 I loosen up to every quarter.

+### Organize your investments

+To keep some control over your finances and still invest nothing beats Barbell investment strategy.
+I use a loose version of it.